JerettS/sql-layer-adapter-jdbc/README.md

 2. Manual

-    Alternatively, you can cause the driver to manually be loaded before any connection attempt is made.
+    Alternatively, the driver can be manually loaded before any connection attempt is made.
 As mentioned above, *this is not required*.

     ```java
     try {